loomltd/fluent-plugin-out_tcp_secure/README.md

   @type loomsystems
   host <your-subdomain>.loomsystems.com
 </match>
-After a restart of Fluentd, any child events tagged with loomsystems are shipped to your loomsystems sub-domain.
 ```
 After a restart of Fluentd, any child events tagged with loomsystems are shipped to your loomsystems sub-domain.